 Play Naughty, Sleep Saintly

-The Saint Hotel is unlike anything in New Orleans, and I wanted to ensure that theme carried through to the new suites.
+The Saint Hotel is unlike anything in New Orleans, and I wanted to ensure that theme carried through to the suites.
 I wanted to create spaces that were not only the ultimate in luxury, but provided guests a way to “Play Naughty” and “Sleep Saintly.”

 Which is your favorite suite and why?

 There’s no way I could pick just one!
-However, the Michael and Lucifer Suites feature one-of-a-kind luxury never seen before in New Orleans.
+However, the Michael and Lucifer Suites feature one-of-a-kind design never seen before in New Orleans.
 For example, in the Lucifer Suite you’ll find antique Victorian pieces we uniquely refinished with exotic and luxurious fabrics.

 What does “play naughty” mean to The Saint Hotel?